1951 All-Ireland Senior Football Championship final

 The 1951 All-Ireland Senior Football Championship final was the 64th All-Ireland Final and the deciding match of the 1951 All-Ireland Senior Football Championship, an inter-county Gaelic football tournament for the top teams in Ireland.
 Mayo and Meath met to decide the destination of the Sam Maguire Cup.

 Match

 Summary

 Mayo won their second title in a row with goals by Tommy Langan and Joe Gilvarry.
+This was Mayo's third All-Ireland SFC title overall, and their last until 2026.
+It would also be their last appearance in the All-Ireland final until 1989.

-This was Mayo's second consecutive All-Ireland SFC title.
-They have not won an All-Ireland SFC title since.
-It is said that a legendary curse overshadows Mayo football since 1951 – see Sports-related curses and Mayo county football team#Curse.
+It was said that a legendary curse overshadowed Mayo football after 1951 – see Sports-related curses and Mayo county football team#Curse.